NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

   .. code-block:: bash

-    nohup minute run -j 4 > minute_pipeline.out 2> minute_pipeline.err &
+    nohup minute run --cores 4 > minute_pipeline.out 2> minute_pipeline.err &

-  `nohup` is a handy command that will make sure that the `snakemake` keeps running even if you logout or are kicked out of the session on Uppmax.
+  `nohup` is a handy command that will make sure that :code:`snakemake` keeps running even if you log out or are kicked out of the session on Uppmax.

   You can peek in the progress of the pipeline by looking at the output from time to time:

   .. code-block:: bash

-    tail minute_pipeline.out
+    tail minute_pipeline.err

   It is important that you do this right away, to see if the pipeline is correctly running or there is some issue with it.
 Otherwise, if it crashes, it will print the error in the output files you speficied and you will not notice.